Thechopsee/REM-Boat/README.md

 # Version 0.3
 Soon......
--More controll blok schemes ,like radio,range,text....
+- More controll blok schemes ,like radio,range,text....
--GPS Path showed on map.
+- GPS Path showed on map.
--status block with graphs.
+- status block with graphs.